 - The good news here is that your bill will be probably a quarter of what it usually is just buying the few things you need to complete the meals for each week.

 - With the rest of your weekly allowance for groceries (Check out my Budgeting 101 post!) buy items that you regularly buy, but the only condition is that they need to be on sale.
 The goal is to buy at least 2 items or up to 5 depending on the shelf life (toilet paper, pasta, pasta sauce, cheese, frozen veggies or fruit, peanut butter, rice, flour, coffee, etc)

 - Repeat this Shelf Cooking method every week before grocery shopping.

-- Batch cooking does not mean spending half a day cooking.
 Choose a day in the week when you usually cook and cook more!
 My biggest recommendation is to invest in an Instant Pot or a Slow Cooker, if you already have them, great!
 While you are cooking the regular meal, spend a few more minutes prepping ingredients to throw them in the instant pot and continue with the regular meal.
-There are so many online recipes for an instant pot meal that require less than 5 minutes of your time.
+There are so many online recipes for instant pot meals that require less than 5 minutes of your time.
 Remember to double the recipe ingredients to have twice the amount of meals (or triple!
 Just make sure you don’t reach the max limit in the pressure cooker).
-Save some of the food in a small container to eat tomorrow and put it in the fridge and freeze the rest to use through the week.
+Save some of the food in a small container to eat tomorrow and put it in the fridge.
+Freeze the rest to use throughout the week.